Jontom01/Ideology_Extremist_Analyzer/README.md

 Now, once having a large list of messages, this module defines and extracts the features of each message.
 I used the model 4o ChatGPT API (along with a very lengthy and detailed prompt) in order to give each message accurate feature scores.

 Classify Ideological Extremity (classify.py):
-Based off a linear combination of the feature scores, each message is also given a binary label, of either "ideologically_extreme" or "ideologically_moderate".
+Based off a linear combination of the feature scores, each message is also given a binary label, of either "ideologically_extreme", "ideologically_moderate", "ideologically_mild".

 Convert to CSV Output (csv_processing.py):
 Finally, the list of messages (which are dicts with fields: text, features, label) with feature scores and labels are converted into a CSV file.

 NEXT MUST TALK ABOUT SECTION THAT HAS THE ACTUAL CLASSIFIER

+The